 - TOEFL or IELTS (if applicable) – This applies to most international applicants (non U.S. citizen or U.S permanent resident).
 Review the USC policy to determine if this requirement applies to you.

 Interviews are conducted after a completed application has been reviewed.
 Interviews are by invitation only and a requirement of the EMBA application process.
-USC Marshall offers interviews at our main campus in Los Angeles and at our campus in San Diego at the Omni La Costa Resort.
+USC Marshall offers interviews at our main campus in Los Angeles, our Orange County campus in Irvine, and at our campus in San Diego at the Omni La Costa Resort.

 Transcript submission is a two-step process: